 Nature watching excursions are a gamble for baby boomer travelers.
 The weather must cooperate, you have to be in the right place at the right time and the animals need to participate.
 That’s what makes it an adventure.
 You never know what you’re going to get.

-When Alan and I traveled to Hermanus, on the South African coast with Brown and Keene Travel, our group chartered a shark watching adventure from White Shark Ecoventures.
+When Alan and I traveled to Hermanus, on the South African coast, our group chartered a shark watching adventure from White Shark Ecoventures.
 I dreamed of the perfectly stunning photo I would click of a great white shark leaping from the water.
 All I captured was a shot of a flying bird.

 A van, driver and guide from White Shark Ecoventures met us at Birkenhed House, our accommodations in Hermanus.
 After a scenic drive along the coast we were transported to their well-appointed boat, Megalodon II, at Gansbaii.
 Since it was a slightly windy day, the choppy water provided a bouncy ride to Sharks Alley where we anchored and waited.
 Two baby boomer men in our group donned wet suits to take their turns in the shark viewing cage.